AdonaiBaruc/AdonaiBaruc/README.md

-- 👋 Hi, I’m @AdonaiBaruc and I'm a Christian student of Public Administration
+- 👋 Hi, I’m @AdonaiBaruc and I'm a Christian college student of Public Administration
 - 👀 I’m interested in the politics around the globe and how it may have affected history.
 - 🌱 I’m currently learning programming because I always got an interest on in since I was a Kid thru Videogames
 - 💞️ I’m looking to collaborate on ... actually with no one